Dheriyaa: Premise

-Ashraf (Ali Khalid), a womanizer from a middle class family is smitten by a poster girl, Shan (Hawwa Zahira) and accepts the bet of his best friend, Ibrey (Ahmed Shimau) to initiate a romantic relationship with her.
-The night she had her last stage performance, Ashraf approaches to her which creates a brief spark between them, though she is already engaged to an overprotective boyfriend, Iqbal (Ibrahim Waheed).
-They slowly bond and spend time together for a month until Shan refuses to be intimate with him.
-Strong-willed, Ashraf is sure that Shan will return to him momentarily.
-Things go according to his plan, as Shan comes begging for his love while submitting to him, though he decides to break up with her once his desires are fulfilled.
+Ashraf (Ali Khalid), a womaniser from a middle-class family, is smitten with a poster girl, Shan (Hawwa Zahira), and accepts his best friend Ibrey's (Ahmed Shimau) bet that he will start a romantic relationship with her.
+On the night of her final stage performance, Ashraf approaches her and a brief spark ignites between them, despite the fact that she is already engaged to an overprotective boyfriend, Iqbal (Ibrahim Waheed).
+They slowly bond and spend a month together, until Shan refuses to be intimate with him.
+Strong-willed, Ashraf is sure that Shan will soon return to him.
+Things go according to his plan as Shan comes begging for his love and submits to him, though he decides to break up with her once his desires are fulfilled.

-As convinced by Ibrey and his mother, Dhon Kabulo (Arifa Ibrahim), Ashraf continues his relationship with Shan.
-Their affair is brought to the attention of Shan's parent, where her father, Solih (Koyya Hassan Manik rebuffs it as false accusation until he witnesses them intimate together.
-Furious, he forbids her from going and tries bribing Ashraf to stay away from his family.
-Hesitantly, Solih agrees for their marriage though his decision to disown Shan after her wedding remains firm.
+Convinced by Ibrey and his mother, Dhon Kabulo (Arifa Ibrahim), Ashraf continues his relationship with Shan.
+Their affair is brought to the attention of Shan's parents, where her father, Solih (Koyya Hassan Manik), dismisses it as a false accusation until he witnesses them intimate together.
+Furious, he forbids her to leave and tries to bribe Ashraf to stay away from his family.
+Hesitantly, Solih agrees to the marriage, though he remains determined to disown Shan after the wedding.